RISHIshrivas/Football-league-Leadership-board-Data-analytics-/README.md

 - Pair Plots: Utilizes pair plots for exploring relationships between different performance metrics.

 - Count Plot: Displays a count plot for the 'OnTarget' variable.

-# License
-This code is provided under the MIT License.
-Feel free to use, modify, and distribute it.